hommg/Simon/README.md

 Each skill level is associated with a maximum sequence length per-round.
-As per the MB directions, the app will automatically speed up its execution of the stored sequence after the 5th, 9th and 13th signals have been added to the sequence (within the confines of one execution of the stored sequence).
+As per the MB directions, the app will automatically speed up its execution of the stored sequence after the 5th, 9th and 13th signals have been added to the sequence (within the confines of one full execution of the stored sequence).
 This interpretation circumvents the project directions where the difficulty level chosen will determine the speed (and, as well, increase thereof) of the button flashes.

 Milton Bradley's Simon bounds the time between user selections to a maximum countdown value.
 Given that this project implements a maximum sequence length,